cjulin6651/Bible-Study/Bible Study/Bible Study Map/Themes/Covenant/Genesis 4 - God's Covenant with Cain.md

 >  <sup> **23** </sup>For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.
  %% %%

-Instead of allowing him to die, God gives him a [[sign]] to set him apart.
-Anyone who harms him will be cursed 70 times.
+Instead of allowing him to die, God gives him a [[sign]]/mark to set him apart.
+Anyone who harms him will be cursed [[7]] times.
 The word for sign is often used alongside covenantal language.
 "This shall be a sign to you".
 ### Relevant Tags:
 #Covenant  #Themes